bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 currently available:

-* [`SIGHASH_ALL`][sighash_all]{:#term-sighash-all}{:.term}, the default, signs all the inputs and outputs, protecting everything except the scriptSigs against modification.
+* [`SIGHASH_ALL`][sighash_all]{:#term-sighash-all}{:.term}, the default, signs all the inputs and outputs, protecting everything except the signature scripts against modification.

 * [`SIGHASH_NONE`][sighash_none]{:#term-sighash-none}{:.term} signs all of the inputs but none of the outputs, allowing anyone to change where the satoshis are going unless other